Carl-Armstrong/writers-hub/README.md

 * A sidebar that includes navigation
 * Also on the sidebar, there will be optional word-counts for each chapter, story, and world
 * Optional comment sections at the bottom of each page
+* Potentially, the ability to choose who can see which content or to make content only visible to those who sign in